Marcel-Baltzer/elements-of-programming-interviews/02. Arrays/07. BuyAndSellStockTwice/README.md

 Write a program that computes the maximum profit that can be made by buying and selling a share at most twice.
 The second buy must be made on another date after the first sale.

->Hint: What do you need to know about the first i elements when processing the (i+l)th element?
+>Hint: What do you need to know about the first i elements when processing the (i+1)th element?